 |NEW for medical device distributors with diagnostic over-the-counter (OTC) medical devices pursuant to a prescription.

 The state boards of pharmacy play an important role in regulating the drug supply chain.
 State laws and regulations that the boards develop help protect the public from receiving medications that have been contaminated or counterfeited.

 To aid board efforts, NABP convened a task force in 2003 on counterfeit drugs and wholesale distributers, which recommended revisions to NABP’s Model Rules for the Licensure of Wholesale Distributors that would make it difficult for illegitimate wholesalers to become licensed and transact business.
 These Model Rules are a subset of the Model State Pharmacy Act and Model Rules of the National Association of Boards of Pharmacy, a document on which many states model their state pharmacy practice acts.

 The task force also proposed the creation of an accreditation program and clearinghouse for wholesale distributers – a plan that was immediately supported by Food and Drug Administration – to further combat counterfeit drugs.
 The resulting accreditation program, VAWD, was established in 2004.

-Twenty-one states recognize VAWD accreditation.
+Twenty-four states recognize VAWD accreditation.
 Many of these states recognize VAWD as a means of implementing the licensing provisions of new laws, while mitigating the fiscal and operational impact on their board.

 VAWD Accreditation Process Overview

 Applicants first submit an application, supporting documentation, and pay the applicable fee.
+NABP will then:

 - Verify the wholesale distributor’s and designated representative’s licenses